rozenn-pineau/Drought-paper/README.md

-# Herbarium dataset: ancestry mapping using ancestry hmm
+# Herbarium dataset - ancestry mapping using ancestry hmm

 ## Calling ancestry on drought-informative sites only